open-austin/open-austin.github.io/projects/process.md

 A project becomes official when it's polished, well known, has a community partner, and the project leaders have a good sense of the impact of the project.

 1. Have a launch event!
-Congratulations, you've done an awesome job, it's time to enjoy your work
+Congratulations, you've done an awesome job, it's time to enjoy your work.
-2. Have your metrics for usage and impact readily available
+2. Have your metrics for usage and impact readily available.